 It changed the landscape of technology and introduced something first of its kind.
 Maybe there were other devices similar to it, but the iPad saw the first wide-scale commercial success of such a device.

 No matter whether you like the iPad or not, you can’t deny the revolution that it brought so many years ago.
 And if you remember, Steve Jobs used the word “magical” to describe the iPad.

 He wasn’t wrong one bit.

 Reviving the magic

 A few years ago, the marketshare for tablet devices, including Apple’s iPads, began falling.
-Apple had to do something to bring the iPad back from the bring of its death.
+Apple had to do something to bring the iPad back from the brink of its death.
 So, it got to work.

 Apple wouldn’t create magic again.
 All phones and tablets look and work largely the same.
 So it’s pretty difficult to introduce something that wows the world.
 But Apple made significant changes and introduced a new kind iPad to make it relevant again.

 Right from the start, the iPad Pro was a powerhouse.
 Apple continued to improve upon the iPad Pro so much that today, it has so much power under the hood that if it weren’t for iOS, it would have already begun eating into laptops’ marketplace.